 The Trustees' duties and powers are detailed in Trust law, pensions acts and other regulations, but their main duty is to administer the pension schemes and invest the scheme funds accordingly.

 The investment of the funds is delegated to external investment managers under the guidelines and investment principles set up by the Trustees.
-These managers are: Aberdeen Standard Investments, Legal And General Investment Management Ltd., and Baillie Gifford & Co.
+These managers are: Legal & General Investment Management Ltd, and Baillie Gifford & Co.

 Pension documents for the General Assembly 2019